Starmer makes ‘zero apologies’ for attack ad on Sunak and stands by ‘every word’

 Sir Keir Starmer has defied critics of Labour’s attack advert accusing Rishi Sunak of not wanting child sex abusers to go to jail by saying he stands by “every word”.

 The Labour leader said he makes “absolutely zero apologies” for the campaign that has provoked anger within his own party regardless of how “squeamish” it makes people.
+The next adverts are set to blame Mr Sunak for crashing the economy, a report claims.

-Amid frontbench unease, senior figures including former home secretary Lord David Blunkett called for the ad to be withdrawn, arguing that Labour is better than the “gutter” politics.
+Amid frontbench unease, senior figures including former home secretary Lord David Blunkett called for the initial ad to be withdrawn, arguing that Labour is better than the “gutter” politics.

 But, writing in the Daily Mail, Sir Keir stood by the ad and said he refuses “to just stand by or avoid calling this what it is”.